scottyschup/ruby-curriculum/basic-design/refactoring.md

 **TODO: They don't know what coupling is yet!**

+[From the wiki page:][coupling-wiki] "Coupling (dependency) is the degree to which each program module relies on each one of the other modules."
 Here is an interesting analysis of [coupling][coupling-principles]:

 Indecent exposure may result in coupling that is too tight.
 The more